Oil & Gas News

 Adair revolutionized the science of snuffing and controlling wells spewing high-pressure jets of oil and gas, using explosives, water cannons, bulldozers, drilling mud and concrete.

-Red Adair’s wild well control and firefighting expertise became legendary throughout the world as did the Red Adair company name.
+Red Adair’s wild well control and firefighting expertise became legendary worldwide, as did the company name.

 Dad took me to see this movie in 1968 and I have easily seen it almost a dozen times.
 It is one of my all-time favorites because 1) I like John Wayne in his role as John Wayne oil rig firefighter and 2) it is about the oil and gas business.